simalexan/s3-lambda-markdown-to-html-s3/README.md

-# S3 Bucket -> Lambda (Convert to PDF) -> S3 bucket
+# S3 Bucket -> Lambda (Pandoc Conversion) -> S3 bucket

 ## Description

 This is a serverless component consisting of:

-- an Api Gateway with a POST `/send` endpoint, that requires three parameters:
+- an S3 Upload Bucket that accepts files.

   - `toEmails`, Array of strings, that represent all the emails you want to send an email to,
   - `subject`, a string representing the subject of the email